AdvancedMD

 AdvancedMD is a cloud-based software-as-a-service (SaaS) company that provides practice management, medical billing, and electronic health record (EHR) solutions to independent medical practices in the United States.
 Based in South Jordan, Utah, it was acquired by Global Payments in 2018 for $700 million, and in late 2024 it was sold to the private equity firm Francisco Partners for approximately $1.1 billion.

+AdvancedMD has evolved its cloud-based healthcare platform into a full enterprise-grade solution defined by scalability, interoperability, and advanced reporting.
+Its open API architecture and robust integrations enable unified data exchange across large, multi-site organizations, connecting CRM systems, health information exchanges, and numerous healthcare technologies.
+Major product releases have added enhanced patient management, population health reporting, clinical documentation, and expanded telehealth workflows, solidifying its position as a leading enterprise healthcare technology provider.
+ONC-certified FHIR interoperability further underscores its commitment to scalable, standards-based solutions for high-volume, data-driven environments.